The DCM must process all orders, import/export, and transportation of animals.

 Please contact DCM for a quote on species not listed here.

 |Service||Rate per hour|

 This fee is charged for services that include but are not limited to: transporting animals, weighing, identifying, training, radiology, separating overcrowded cages, euthanizing animals, clinical pathology, clinical microbiology and serology, biopsy/necropsy, and venipuncture.

 Large Animal Surgery - $26 per hour, supplies, technician, and/or veterinarian time.

 Rodent Surgery Rooms - $ 5.50 per hour

 Mobile Anesthesia Unit - $5.50 per hour or $25 per day.
 Please submit a service request to rent a mobile unit.

-The cost of applicable crates suitable for shipping rodents, technician time, and freight charges plus a 15% surcharge.
+The cost of applicable crates suitable for shipping rodents, technician time, and freight charges.

-The minimum acclimation for newly received animals is three days but the DCM recommends up to a week.
-The acclimation period is provided to allow physiological and psychological stabilization prior to any experimental manipulation.
-Any exceptions to this minimum acclimation must be approved by the DCM.
+The minimum acclimation for newly received animals is three days, but the DCM recommends up to a week.
+The acclimation period is provided to allow physiological and psychological stabilization before any experimental manipulation.
+The DCM must approve any exceptions to this minimum acclimation period.